Skip to main content

 Honolulu, Oahu, HI, 96815

-For decades, Waikiki Beach has been Oahu’s tourist mecca thanks to its palm-fringed white-sand beaches and high-rise luxury hotels that stretch from downtown Honolulu east toward the towering Diamond Head.
-Here all the spoils of Hawaiian beach life—from sunbathing and swimming to snorkeling and fruity-cocktail sipping—are within steps of world-class shopping and dining.
+For decades, Waikiki Beach has been Oahu’s tourist mecca, all thanks to its palm-fringed white-sand beaches and high-rise luxury hotels that stretch from downtown Honolulu east toward the towering peak of Diamond Head.
+Here, all the spoils of beach life in Hawaii are within steps of world-class shopping and dining; think sunbathing, swimming, snorkeling, and fruity-cocktail sipping.
+Most trips to Oahu start right here.

 The Basics